-Retired neurosurgeon Ben Carson gets hearing for HUD chief
+Carson questioned about housing views, experience

 - Woman killed in wrong-way collision with ambulance on I-5

-“There is relatively little in the public record that reveals how you would further HUD’s mission to ‘create strong, sustainable, inclusive communities and quality affordable homes for all,'” Warren said.
+Carson talked about a more “holistic approach” to helping people and developing “the whole person.”
+For example, he said, HUD could work with other agencies such as the Education and Labor Departments on better access to a quality education and apprenticeship programs to train workers.

-The letter lists dozens of questions, including asking what Carson thinks about the condition of public housing, whether ending homelessness among veterans should be a priority and how he would ensure equal access to HUD programs to same-sex couples and others.
+Several former HUD secretaries, Democrats and Republicans, wrote the committee in support of Carson.
+The letter was signed by Henry Cisneros, secretary under President Bill Clinton, and Mel Martinez, Alphonso Jackson and Steven Preston, who worked for President George W. Bush.

-The soft-spoken Carson, the only black major-party candidate in the White House race, grew up poor, raised by a single mother in inner-city Detroit.
-He attended Yale University and the University of Michigan Medical School before becoming the first African-American named as the head of pediatric neurosurgery at Johns Hopkins Children’s Center in Baltimore.
+The soft-spoken Carson, the only black major-party candidate in the 2016 presidential race, grew up poor.
+He attended Yale University and the University of Michigan Medical School, and was the first African-American named as head of pediatric neurosurgery at Johns Hopkins Children’s Center in Baltimore.

-In 1987, at age 35, Carson became famous for pioneering surgery to separate twins joined at the back of the head.
-In 2013, he entered the national political spotlight during the National Prayer Breakfast when he railed against the modern welfare state, with President Barack Obama sitting just feet away.
+In 1987, Carson pioneered surgery to separate twins joined at the back of the head.
+In 2013, he entered the national political spotlight when, during the National Prayer Breakfast, he railed against the modern welfare state.
+President Barack Obama was sitting just feet away.

-Carson has not said much publicly about affordable housing, homelessness and other HUD-related issues.
-Last summer, however, he criticized a new Obama administration fair housing rule as government overreach, saying the regulation relied on “a tortured reading of the Fair Housing laws to empower the Department of Housing and Urban Development to ‘affirmatively promote’ fair housing, even in the absence of explicit discrimination.”
+Before Thursday’s hearing, Carson had said little publicly about federal housing issues.
+In a 2015 opinion piece, he criticized an Obama administration fair housing rule as government overreach.
+At his hearing Thursday, he told lawmakers he would work with local HUD officials to “make sure that fairness is carried out.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.